mmis1000/vue-dnd/README.md

 Status: WIP, DON'T USE

-A un-opinionated drag and drop help utility.
+An un-opinionated drag and drop help utility.
 It doesn't care about how you store the data or how you update the data.
 All it does is sending the message from draggable to drop zone for you.